bradmartin333/FlutterSystemsTemplate/README.md

-### Possibly the easiest way to build C++ into Flutter
+## Possibly the easiest way to build C++ into Flutter

 I only just got this working...
 I have yet to go through these steps again to make sure I didn't forget to type something into here.

-Eventually, I would like to explore all the build pathways that I have the means to test {Windows -> (Windows, Linux, Android), Linux -> (Linux, Android)}.
+## TODO
+- [ ] FFI callbacks
+- [ ] FFI awaits
+- [ ] UI simulators
+- [ ] Test release mode on multiple devices
+- [ ] Linux -> Linux
+- [ ] Linux -> Android

 ### Making the UI
 - Make it's own directory, `UI`